 - The quality of activities – if it is academic based or character building or both

 Related Post: Finding the Ideal Childcare Centre

 As the Ministry of Social and Family Development (MSF) licenses child care centres according to the standards stipulated in the Child Care Centres Act and Regulations, parents find that there is more accountability to put their children into Child Care Centres.
 As most Child care centres provide half-day and/or full-day care programmes to meet the diverse needs of working parents.
 Some centres also provide flexible care programmes and emergency care services, and even before-and-after school care programmes for children up to the age of 14.
 More info can be found here.

-Adeline shares that there are also Closed-circuit television (CCTV) installed in some centres where daily activities are recorded in case anything happens within the compound.
-Also she knows that she can approach MFS should she has any concerns with the CC that may require MFS’s attention such as mishandling of the children or their safety concerns.
+Adeline shares that there is also Closed-circuit television (CCTV) installed in some centres where daily activities are recorded in case anything happens within the compound.
+Also, she knows that she can approach MFS should she has any concerns with the CC that may require MFS’s attention such as mishandling of the children or their safety concerns.
 In short, the centre is accountable to MFS.

 - Varied Learning Programmes and Organized Curriculum